mtceballos/SIRENAdoc/SIRENAfunctions.rst

     - Register HEATOOL
     - Reading all programm parameters by using PIL
-    - Read XML info
+    - Read XML info (including sampling rate)
-    - Obtain the samplig rate and the 'trig_reclength':
+    - Obtain the samplig rate, and the 'trig_reclength' or the DELTAT:
         - If Rcmethod starts with '@' :math:`\Rightarrow` List of record input FITS files.
 For every FITS file:
             - Open FITS file
+            - Check if input FITS file have been simulated with TESSIM or XIFUSIM
+            - Obtain sampling rate in order to check with the value from the XML file
             - If it is a xifusim simulated file
-                - Obtain the sampling rate from the HISTORY block
+                - Obtain the sampling rate from the HISTORY block and check
                 - Obtain 'trig_reclength' from the HISTORY block
             - If it is a tessim simulated file
-                - Read DELTAT keyword to obtain the sampling rate
+                - Read DELTAT keyword to obtain the sampling rate and check
         - If Rcemethod doesn't start with '@' :math:`\Rightarrow` Single record input FITS file
             - Open FITS file
+            - Check if input FITS file have been simulated with TESSIM or XIFUSIM
+            - Obtain sampling rate in order to check with the value from the XML file
             - If it is a xifusim simulated file
-                - Obtain the sampling rate from the HISTORY block
+                - Obtain the sampling rate from the HISTORY block and check
                 - Obtain 'trig_reclength' from the HISTORY block
             - If it is a tessim simulated file
-                - Read DELTAT keyword to obtain the sampling rate
+                - Read DELTAT keyword to obtain the sampling rate and check
     - Sixt standard keywords structure
     - Open output FITS file
     - Initialize PP data structures needed for pulse filtering